On this page+

-E-commerce category page seo is where 40 to 60 percent of your store’s organic revenue lives.
+E-commerce category page seo is where 40 to 60% of your store’s organic revenue lives.
 Category pages rank on the highest-intent transactional queries (cast iron cookware, running shoes women, laptop deals under $1000).
-They also carry the deepest topical relevance signals for every product underneath them.
+They carry the deepest topical relevance signals for every product underneath them.
 Fixing the top 20 category pages in a store produces more revenue movement than any other single SEO project a merchant can run in year one.

 The working pattern gives every top-level category 15 to 25 internal links from across the site.
 Homepage links to the top 6 to 10 categories.
 Every category page links to 2 to 4 sibling categories in the same theme.
 Every blog post links to at least one category and one related blog post.
 Every product page under the category links back through breadcrumb navigation.